Get to know me!

 Prior ARRL Field Service and Division appointments:

-Assistant Director under Director Mary Lou Brown NM7N (SK) and Director Greg Milnes W7OZ (SK).
+Assistant Director under Northwestern Director Mary Lou Brown NM7N (SK) and Director Greg Milnes W7OZ (SK).

 Current Volunteer Examiner and Registered Instructor.